mongodb/specifications/source/client-side-encryption/client-side-encryption.md

    //   {$and: [{$gt: [<fieldpath>, <value1>]}, {$lt: [<fieldpath>, <value2>]}]
    // $gt may also be $gte. $lt may also be $lte.
-   // Only supported when queryType is "range" and algorithm is "Range".
+   // Only supported when queryType is "range" and algorithm is "Range". encryptExpression(expr: Document, opts: EncryptOpts): Document;
-   // NOTE: The Range algorithm is experimental only.
-It is not intended for public use.
-It is subject to breaking changes. encryptExpression(expr: Document, opts: EncryptOpts): Document;

    // Decrypts an encrypted value (BSON binary of subtype 6).